Treatment, coverage & costs

-- Out-patient examinations by a general practitioner (GP) - €1.42.
+- Out-patient examinations by a general practitioner& – €1.42.

-- The fee for in-patient treatment is €10.00 per day starting from the second day of hospitalisation.
+- In-patient treatment costs €10 a day, starting on the second day of hospitalisation.

-- The fee for in-patient treatment in a nurse hospital or nurse care unit is €7.11 from the second day of hospitalisation.
+- In-patient treatment in a nursing home or nurse care unit costs €7.11, starting on the second day of hospitalisation.

-- Additional diagnostic examinations are charged between €14.23 and €35.57.
+- Additional diagnostic examinations cost between €1.42 and €35.57.